acuminous/filby/README.md

 ```

 #### filby.unsubscribe&lt;T&gt;(event: string, handler: (notification: T) => Promise&lt;void&gt;): void
-Unsubscribes the handler from the specified events
+Unsubscribes the specified handler from the specified event

-#### filby.unsubscribe&lt;T&gt;(event?: string): void
+#### filby.unsubscribe(event: string): void
+Unsubscribes all handlers from the specified event

+#### filby.unsubscribeAll(): void
-Unsubscribes all handlers from the specified event, or all events if none is specified
+Unsubscribes all handlers from all events

 #### filby.getProjections(): Promise&lt;Projection[]&gt;
 Returns the list of projections.